 Perth is being transformed with a number of major developments underway helping to create an even more liveable city and attracting tourists.
 The Perth City Council is expanding the CBD, joining both Northbridge and Perth city as one.
 Elizabeth Quay has recently opened with a number of new restaurants, hotels and cafes underway.
 The Perth stadium has opened at the end of January 2018 with a capacity of 60,000 people and will be home to local sports teams as well as international games and global music artists.
 Perth now even boasts two of the world’s 6-star hotels.

 Tech and innovation

 If you have ever worked somewhere like London, you will know the peak hour commute can be crowded and uncomfortable.
-I can’t count the amount of times I had someone’s armpit in my face or saw arguments unfold on the tube.
-With Perth’s population of 2.04 million people, there are a lot less people to battle with in the morning, making for a much more comfortable (and less hostile) journey.
+I can’t count the number of times I had someone’s armpit in my face or saw arguments unfold on the tube.
+With Perth’s population of 2.04 million people, there are a lot fewer people to battle within the morning, making for a much more comfortable (and less hostile) journey.
 It also still amazes me how clean, quiet and spacious Perth trains are!

-Don’t get me wrong, Perth is more isolated than our other cities, however we are just a short flight away from Asia (just 3 hours to Bali).
-We are also the closest major Australian city to London and with the new Qantas direct flight from Perth to London commencingi n March 2018, we are now only 17 hrs 20 minutes away!
+Don’t get me wrong, Perth is more isolated than our other cities, however, we are just a short flight away from Asia (just 3 hours to Bali).
+We are also the closest major Australian city to London and with the new Qantas direct flight from Perth to London commencing n March 2018, we are now only 17 hrs 20 minutes away!

 If you are making the move to Perth and want to talk about career options, please get in touch with Kim Padmore at people2people.